PoRa-dayo/Celable-Metalable-3D-Noteskin-Workshop/README.md

 There are also -REFLECTIVE- and -FLATSHINE- arrow/mine types that utilize spheremaps.
 It's a bit experimental since not a lot of noteskins used it, but from what I've seen it should work fine in most simfiles.

+What?
+Vividable?
+What's that?

 ## Arrows
 There are a lot of arrow customization options (over 250 each for Celable and Metalable!) including color sets for ITG, Dev, DivideByZero, Excel+, Magnetic, Rainbow, Vivid, and other color schemes seen on other existing variants of Cel and Metal.
 There are also TD (Triplet Denomination) versions of some color schemes, such as ITG TD, that have different colors for 24ths and 48ths.
 By default the skin uses the "ITG" color set.
 Each color set also has multiple arrow type variations based on existing recreations of Cel and Metal (Basic, Contrast, Encore, Vibrant, Simple, etc.).
 In the "Previews" folder, there are animated GIF previews of every arrow option, except the unanimated ones which are presented with static PNG images.
 Every arrow preview image has labels for each quantization.
-As an example, here is the preview image for some arrow sets.
+As an example, here is the preview image for some arrow sets (these variants are: ITG, Lemma DDRainbow Vibrant, ITG TD, Forest Colors Over-Vibrant, Lucid Ionic Vibrant, Gemstones Crystallis Vibrant, SpoOky Custom ITG, and Dev Toon, respectively).

 <img width="600" height="156" alt="ITG" src="https://github.com/user-attachments/assets/78e56ffc-2b03-4e30-9de3-143513d1d829" />
 <img width="600" height="156" alt="Lemma DDRainbow Vibrant" src="https://github.com/user-attachments/assets/f8355604-b559-4da4-bc9c-010e2946b726" />